isc-projects/isc-dnssec-guide/doc/signing.rst

 -  Finally, the parameters ending in ``-safety`` are there to give you a bit of leeway in case a key roll doesn't go to plan.
-When introduced into the zone, the ``publish-safety`` time is the amount of additional time over and above that calculated from the other parameters, during which the new key is in the zone but before BIND starts to sign records with it.
+When introduced into the zone, the ``publish-safety`` time is the amount of additional time, over and above that calculated from the other parameters, during which the new key is in the zone but before BIND starts to sign records with it.
 Similarly, the ``retire-safety`` is the amount of additional time, over and above that calculated from the